OldSneerJaw/synctos/README.md

 The synctos project includes a variety of specifications/test cases to verify the behaviours of its various features.
 However, if you need to write a custom validation function, dynamic type filter, dynamic assignment of channels to users/roles, etc. or you would otherwise like to verify a generated sync function, this project includes a test helper module (`etc/test-helper.js`) that is useful in automating much of the work that can go into writing test cases.

+The post [Testing your Sync Gateway functions with synctos](https://blog.couchbase.com/testing-sync-gateway-functions-synctos/) on the official Couchbase blog provides a detailed walkthrough, with examples, for setting up and running tests.
+The following section also provides a brief overview of the process.

 To include the test helper module in your own sync function test cases, you must first ensure that your project [includes](https://docs.npmjs.com/getting-started/using-a-package.json) the development dependencies it relies upon.
 Update your project's `devDependencies` to include the following packages:

 * [expect.js](https://www.npmjs.com/package/expect.js) for test assertions